 So you’ve found a time to take a probiotic that works best with your routine and now you’re wondering whether you need to take probiotics with food.
 There aren’t any specific strategies that improve a probiotic’s efficacy in all people.
 There are, however, several recommendations that health professionals often provide to increase the success that a person has with a probiotic.
 You may need to try different strategies and see which one works best for you.
 The strategy that works best for you is the one you should stick with.

 First, some people recommend taking a probiotic on an empty stomach.
 This can mean up to 30 minutes before a meal or at least 2 hours after a meal.
 Doing so reduces the risk of bacteria being destroyed by the stomach’s high level of acidity.

 Second, if your physician wants you to take a probiotic with food, there is an argument that a meal with some fat in it could improve the probiotic’s efficacy.
 You should not stress about changing your diet simply to improve the probiotic’s effect though.

-Third, there is also an argument that taking a probiotic with your morning meal could improve the amount of good bacteria that are actually delivered to your body for use.
-Your stomach is not primed in the morning so it tends to be “weaker,” and a small meal adds an acidity buffer.
+Third, there is also an argument that taking a probiotic with your morning meal could boost the amount of good bacteria that are actually delivered to your body for use.
+Your stomach may not be primed in the morning so it may to be “weaker,” and a small meal adds an acidity buffer.
 Therefore, taking a probiotic with breakfast may yield the best results for some individuals.

 Ultimately, you should take a probiotic at a time of day when you can form a consistent habit.
 The recommendation on the probiotic’s package, along with any recommendations from your pharmacist or physician, should also be followed to improve your chances of success.